Yankees' Gary Sanchez: Not starting Game 2

-Sanchez isn't in the lineup for the second game of Wednesday's doubleheader against Atlanta.
+Sanchez is out of the lineup for Game 2 of Sunday's doubleheader against the Mets.

-Sanchez went hitless in three at-bats during the Yankees' Game 1 loss, and he'll take a seat for the second game of the twin bill.
-Erik Kratz will start behind the dish in his place.
+Sanchez went 0-for-4 during the matinee and now has a .123/.245/.321 slash line through 26 games this season.
+Erik Kratz will work behind the plate for the Yankees in the nightcap.

 More News